Narvan7dnc/Narvan7dnc/README.md

   · Some of fandoms i am in: hannibal, Sth, sfh, totnt, bad&crazy, sg, omori, madfather, fnaf, dsaf, baldibasics, fpe, Minecraft, sky cotl, and so many else that i don't remember 💔

-      * i live in iran. yes a muslim but i QUITE respect to all religions. + i don't wear hijab and aren't like the other muslims you think and saw so don't hit me with "isnt that/this stuff haram for yall?!"
+·i live in iran. yes a muslim but i QUITE respect to all religions. + i don't wear hijab and aren't like the other muslims you think and saw, so don't hit me with "isnt that/this stuff haram for yall?! why do you like gay people?!" (and idc if you're a muslim who is reading this and you say i'm not a muslim)

     · ima lazy artist lol (mostly draws on real paper)